Lake-effect snow and frigid Arctic temperatures chill large swath of eastern US

 By Ashley R. Williams, Taylor Ward and Holly Yan, CNN

-(CNN) — Bone-chilling Arctic air gripped much of the eastern United States on Saturday, while lake-effect snow threatened to disrupt post-holiday travel in parts of the Great Lakes region.
+(CNN) — Bone-chilling Arctic air gripped much of the eastern United States on Saturday, while lake-effect snow threatened to leave some areas “paralyzed” and disrupt post-holiday travel in parts of the Great Lakes region, forecasters said.

-A frigid air mass that swept south across the northern Plains and Midwest into the South and East Coast is expected to linger through the weekend, bringing the coldest temperatures since last winter, according to the National Weather Service’s Weather Prediction Center.
+A frigid air mass that swept south across the northern Plains and Midwest into the South and East Coast is expected to linger into next week, bringing the coldest temperatures since last winter, according to the National Weather Service’s Weather Prediction Center.

 A wide stretch of the eastern US is forecast to experience temperatures dropping 15 to 25 degrees, from Minnesota to Texas, as chilly air moving over the record-warm Great Lakes triggers the season’s first major lake-effect snow event.